sing-group/GC4S/README.md

 Examples of GUI Components
 --------------------------------------

-The following image shows `JHeatMap`, a component that shows a heatmap from a given double matrix.
-It allows zooming, changing gradient's colors and exporting the heatmap as image.
+The following image shows the `JHeatMap` and `JHeatMapPanel` components.
+The `JHeatMapPanel` component uses a `JHeatMap` to display a heatmap from a given double matrix along with controls to allow zooming, changing gradient's colors and exporting the heatmap as image, among other functions.

 ![JHeatMap](gc4s/screenshots/JHeatMap.png)